 - The measurement station on Vesterbro at Limfjordsbroen in Aalborg was closed down temporarily on 8 September 2014 due to a major construction work at the nearby house.
-Therefore the results for 2014 only represent data for 250 days (70%) and the station was closed down temporarily in 2015. - In Odense a traffic plan has been adopted by the municipality for the entire city centre and the implementation of this plan began in late June 2014.
+Therefore, the results for 2014 only represent data for 250 days (70%).
+The station has not been reestablished yet. - In Odense a traffic plan has been adopted by the municipality for the entire city centre and the implementation of this plan began in late June 2014.
 This resulted in a major decrease in the traffic intensity at Albanigade, where the street station is situated.
 In spring 2015, Albanigade was closed for traffic.
-The station was shut down on 16 June 2015 and was moved to a new position at Grønnelykkevej in summer 2016 (figure 2.2). - In January 2014, the urban background station in Aarhus was moved to a new site since the municipality sold the house that the measurements station was placed upon.
-The new site is situated in the south easterly part of the Botanical Garden that belongs to Aarhus University. - On 3 October 2016 the station at H. C. Andersen Boulevard was closed and a new station was placed instead of the old station (figure 2.3).
-The majority of the measurements were startet-up on 19 October 2016.
-The new station was located 2.7 m further away from the inner traffic lane in order to compensate for the road change in 2010 (see Appendix 1 for a sketch of the location).
-Moreover, the station was also mowed about 2 m further away from a tree close to the station in order to comply better with the EU directive (EC, 2008) that specifies that measurements have to be carried out several meters from trees in order to avoid influence of the trees on the measurements.
+The station was shut down on 16 June 2015 and was moved to a new position at Grønnelykkevej in summer 2016 (figure 2.2). - In January 2014, the urban background station in Aarhus moved to a new site since the municipality sold the house that the measurements station was placed upon and it was not any longer possible to carry on with the measurements.
+The new site is situated in the southeasterly part of the Botanical Garden that belongs to Aarhus University. - On 3 October 2016 the station at H. C. Andersen Boulevard (HCAB) closed and a new station was placed nearby the old station (figure 2.3).
+The majority of the measurements were initiated on 19 October 2016.
+The new station is located 2.7 m further away from the inner traffic lane in order to compensate for the road change in 2010 (see Appendix 1 for a sketch of the location).
+Thus, it is possible to follow changes in the level of pollution in the street as measurements can be directly compared to previous years' measurements for HCAB.
+Moreover, the station was moved about 2 m parallel with the street further away from a tree close to the station.
+The EU directive (EC, 2008) specifies that measurements have to be carried out several meters from trees in order to avoid influence of the trees on the measurements.